Laser hair removal is a long-lasting form of hair removal that damages or destroys the hair follicle.

 People with dark skin or light hair may need more treatments than others and may find that more hair grows back.

 To permanently remove hair, the technician must know how to target the hair and choose the right type of laser.
-Research published in 2013 found that lasers that produce longer wavelengths work best on dark skin.
+Research published in

 During treatment, some people experience burning, stinging, or discomfort.
 For this reason, many technicians apply a numbing cream to the area they are treating.
 However, some people may have an allergic reaction or skin irritation in response to the numbing cream.